OPENAIRINTERFACE/oai-operators/README.md

 TESTING = bool(os.getenv('TESTING','no'))    ## If testing the network function, it will remove the init container which checks for NRFs availability
 ```

-AMF needs network-attachement-defination for N2 interface.
+AMF/SMF/UPF needs network-attachement-defination for N2/N4/N3 interfaces.
 Normally its nephio which will provide the nad.
-Controller is also capable of creating a nad via changing these fields in deployment/amf.yaml configmap of amf.yaml
+Controller is also capable of creating a nad via changing these fields in [oai5gcore/controllerdeploy/amf.yaml](./oai5gcore/controllerdeploy/amf.yaml) configmap `oai-amf-op-conf`

 ```bash
     nad: